-Do you ever take time out to connect with your heart?
+Do you ever take time to connect with your heart?

-When you’re feeling negative, especially towards yourself, notice what your default setting gets you doing and thinking.
+When you’re feeling negative, either towards yourself or the world, notice what your default setting gets you doing and thinking.

-You may experience an avalanche of cruel put-downs towards yourself, while you find yourself keeping busy with work/emails/eating/exercising or shopping to try avoiding these thoughts.
+You may experience an avalanche of cruel put-downs towards yourself, or bitter judgments towards others.
+You find yourself keeping busy with work/emails/eating/exercising or shopping to try avoiding these thoughts.

-It’s easy to forget to remain open-hearted.
-To connect with your heart.
+It’s easy to forget to connect with your heart

 As humans we have a tendency to be disappointed in ourselves, believing that we’re not enough as we are.
 We keep striving to ‘do’ and ‘be’ better in some way.

-Over our lifetime, we collect a range of phrases we throw at ourselves.
+Over our lifetime, we collect a range of negative thoughts.
 We have behaviours that we turn to, when we’re experiencing low moments.

 Most of these thoughts and activities we feel helpless to do otherwise, as if we have no choice.
 Becoming conscious of them is the first step to becoming our own boss.